Wyre Forest Forward

 Wyre Forest Forward is the name of the transformation programme we have been running since 2012.
 It is a review of all aspects of the council to ensure we continue to deliver a balanced and sustainable budget in line with the Financial Strategy 2017– 2020 and Efficiency Plan.

-This year’s (2016/17) Wyre Forest Forward programme has a diverse range of projects which link to the council’s purposes, as described below.
+Wyre Forest Forward programme has a diverse range of projects which link to the council’s purposes, as described below.
+You can read the quarterly updates for the Wyre Forest Forward within the Overview and Scrutiny agendas.
 However it is not just about saving money.
 It is a comprehensive programme of transformation and includes changing our ways of working and culture to ensure that despite a reduced budget, we are still capable of delivering services of real value to our residents.

-The Wyre Forest Forward programme also helps to deliver the two priorities set out in our Corporate Plan:
+The Wyre Forest Forward programme also helps to deliver the three priorities set out in our Corporate Plan:

 Our values will also help us to achieve our transformation programme as they underpin the way we operate as an organisation.
 They influence our choices and our behaviours, and are the thread running through everything we do.